JohanVanslembrouck/corolib/studies/initial_suspend/README.md

 illustrates the control flow at the initial suspend point.

 std::suspend_always::await_ready() unconditionally returns false, so the next function that is called is std::suspend_always::await_suspend().
-Next, the coroutine suspends and returning control to its caller.
+Next, the coroutine suspends and returns control to its caller.
 Some time later, the caller will resume the coroutine, calling std::suspend_always::await_suspend().
 Then the coroutine starts executing the code in its body.